staubracing/chrisstaub_page/todo/README.md

 ### User Interface:

+* Use form elements: Use form elements for task addition and deletion.
 * Animations and Transitions: Add subtle animations for task addition/removal for a polished feel.
 * Responsive Design: Ensure that your app looks great on all devices by implementing a responsive design.
+* Theming: Add the ability to change the color scheme of your app.

+### Persistence and Reliability:

+* Cloud Sync: Instead of localStorage, consider syncing tasks with a backend server or cloud database, which would allow task access across devices.
+* Offline Support: Implement service workers to allow users to access and modify tasks even when offline.

 ### Notifications and Reminders: